Burning of Cork: Background

 The Irish War of Independence began in 1919, following the declaration of an Irish Republic and founding of its parliament, Dáil Éireann.
-The Irish Republican Army (IRA), waged guerrilla warfare against British forces: the British Army and the Royal Irish Constabulary (RIC).
+The Irish Republican Army (IRA) waged guerrilla warfare against British forces: the British Army and the Royal Irish Constabulary (RIC).
 In response, the RIC began recruiting reinforcements from Britain, mostly unemployed former soldiers who fought in the First World War.
-Some were recruited into the RIC as regular police constables who became known as 'Black and Tans'.
+Some were recruited into the RIC as regular police constables who became known as "Black and Tans".
 Other former army officers were recruited into the new Auxiliary Division, a counter-insurgency unit of the RIC.

-The Auxiliaries and the 'Black and Tans' became infamous for carrying out numerous reprisals for IRA attacks, which included extrajudicial killings and burning property.
+The Auxiliaries and the "Black and Tans" became infamous for carrying out numerous reprisals for IRA attacks, which included extrajudicial killings and burning property.
 In March 1920, the republican Lord Mayor of Cork, Tomás Mac Curtain, was shot dead at his home by police with blackened faces.
-In reprisal for an IRA attack in Balbriggan on 20 September 1920, 'Black and Tans' burnt more than fifty homes and businesses in the village and killed two local republicans in their custody.
+In reprisal for an IRA attack in Balbriggan on 20 September 1920, "Black and Tans" burnt more than fifty homes and businesses in the village and killed two local republicans in their custody.
 This drew international attention and became known as the Sack of Balbriggan.
 Two days later, following the Rineen ambush in which six RIC officers were killed, police burnt many homes in the surrounding villages and killed five civilians.
 Several other villages suffered similar reprisals over the following months.
 IRA intelligence officer Florence O'Donoghue said the subsequent burning and looting of Cork was "not an isolated incident, but rather the large-scale application of a policy initiated and approved, implicitly or explicitly, by the British government".

-County Cork was an epicentre of the war.
-On 23 November 1920, a non-uniformed 'Black and Tan' threw a grenade into a group of IRA volunteers who had just left a brigade meeting on St Patrick's Street, Cork's main street.
+County Cork was a centre of the war.
+On 23 November 1920, a non-uniformed "Black and Tan" threw a grenade into a group of IRA volunteers who had just left a brigade meeting on St Patrick's Street, Cork's main street.
 Three IRA volunteers of the 1st Cork Brigade were killed: Paddy Trahey, Patrick Donohue and Seamus Mehigan.
 The New York Times reported that sixteen people were injured.

 On 28 November 1920, the IRA's 3rd Cork Brigade ambushed an Auxiliary patrol at Kilmichael, killing 17 Auxiliaries; the biggest loss of life for the British in the war.
 On 10 December, the British authorities declared martial law in counties Cork (including the city), Kerry, Limerick, and Tipperary.
 It imposed a military curfew on Cork city, which began at 10 pm each night.
 IRA volunteer Seán Healy recalled that "at least 1,000 troops would pour out of Victoria Barracks at this hour and take over complete control of the city".